igotapochahontas/shadow-cave/README.md

 # shadow cave
-Virtual reality game to host tabletop RPG'S.  With AI!
+Virtual reality platform to host tabletop RPG'S.  With AI!

-A description of the game and how it's built can be found here: https://youtu.be/
+A description of the platform and how it's built can be found here: https://youtu.be/

 A basic video explanation and walkthrough can be found at